bitrise-io/bitrise-webhooks/README.md

 a build will be triggered (if you have Trigger mapping defined for the event(s) on Bitrise).

-### Visual Studio Online / Visual Studio Team Services - setup & usage:
+### Visual Studio Online / Visual Studio Team Services / Azure DevOps - setup & usage:

 All you have to do is register your `bitrise-webhooks` URL for a [visualstudio.com](https://visualstudio.com) *project* as a `Service Hooks` integration.